skycoin/viscript/README.md

 - The program begins with a default object (the null object)
 - The program starts with a series of actions that can be applied to it (affordances)
 - The program is built up, by a series of operators applied to it (affordances)

+Programs accept and emit only length prefixed messages
+- there is a function for checking if there is an incoming length prefixed message
+- there is a function for emitting a length prefixed message
+- there is a function for receiving the length prefixed message from the queue
+- there is a function for halting the program, until a length prefixed message is available

+A program can spawn, isolated sub-programs that it can only communicate to over length prefixed messages

+An "agent" is a program that can apply affordances
+- the agent program reads the curent affordances on objects and applies them
+- agents are often restricted to a subset of objects and a subset of affordances

+A "behavior" is a set of criteria or goals or states, that the agent attempts to maintain

+Reflection
+- the fields and functions on a struct can be enumerated
+- the signature and body of a function can be enumerated
+- the list of structs, variables and objects in a given module can be enumerated
+- the list of modules, imported by a given module can be enumerated
+- the list of local scope variables, in a given function/context/stack frame can be enumerated
+- the types of each variable, can be enumerated